<img height="1" width="1" src="https://www.facebook.com/tr?id=1124406241028611&amp;ev=PageView &amp;noscript=1">

 Symptoms of Parkinson's Hallucinations and Delusions

-• See, hear, smell or experience things that are not real (hallucinations)
+• See, hear, feel, or smell things that aren’t present – hallucinations

 • Paranoia